-Charlie Munger reminds us that inversion helps us to solve problems we may not be able to solve in other ways.
+Charlie Munger reminds us that inversion helps us solve problems we may not be able to solve in other ways.
 As an example, he says if you want to help India it’s helpful to first ask “what’s doing the worst damage in India….and how do I avoid it?”
-Said in a personal way: What will lead to failure in life?
-His top three are: sloth, unreliability, and intense ideologies.
+What will lead to failure in life?
+His top three: sloth, unreliability, and intense ideologies.
 Being unreliable and lazy cancels out your virtues, and intense ideologies lock up your mind and make you less likely to change when confronted with new evidence.

 Moving to the domains of finance and healthcare: